Informfully/Documentation/docs/source/development.rst

     # ...or by specifying --port directly to run the server with
     meteor --port 3008 --settings settings-dev.json

+Make sure that you are specifying the same port that you are using in the `React Native App <https://github.com/Informfully/Platform/blob/main/frontend/App.js>`_.
 If you want to access the server from within your network replace ``--port 3008`` with ``--port <YOUR_LOCAL_IP_ADDRESS>:3008``.
 The back end is now running and the administration website is accessible at via ``localhost:3008``.

 .. note::

-    **Database Setup** You can connect to the database through ``mongodb://localhost:3009/`` if your Meteor server is running on port 3008.
+    In terms of database setup, you can connect to the database through ``mongodb://localhost:3009/`` if your Meteor server is running on port 3008.
     If the users collection in the database is empty when starting up, a new user with Maintainer role is created automatically by the genesis.js script <`Genesis script located here <https://informfully.readthedocs.io/en/latest/genesis.html>`_>.
+    In this documentation, we use the naming convention of MongoDB.
+Tables are referred to as collections, and tuples as documents.
+    There is no need for you to create and document collection, as MongoDB will automatically create one when you insert the first document into a collection that does not yet exist.

 You will need to install the following libraries and packages on your machine: